 Got a surplus of fresh asparagus?
 Don't panic.
 Pickle!
 Pickled asparagus can be kept in the refrigerator for several weeks.

 This light and tangy salad is a great summer salad.
 It can also be served on top of grilled tuna steaks or with baked tortilla chips.

 This fresh uncooked tomato salsa is perfect with chips, tacos or grilled fish.

-This chicken and pineapple stir-fry is delicious with brown rice, which has a high-fiber bran coating and a nut-like flavor.
+This chicken and pineapple stir-fry is delicious with its simple homemade sauce.

 This dessert has more healthy fruit than a traditional cream pie and works with any combination of fresh berries.

 Time-saving tip: Double the batch and place uncooked prepared pizzas in the freezer for later.

 Simmering pears in fruit juice produces a simple but elegant dessert.